askulkarni2/cdk-gh-aws-oidc-connect/README.md

   provider: provider,
   repository: 'foo/bar',
   roleName: 'FooBarGitHubRole',
-  requiredSessionName: 'Pa$$w0rd', // <-- this can be used to further restrict who can assume the role });
+  externalIds: ['Pa$$w0rd'], // <-- this can be used to further restrict who can assume the role });

 const gooRole = new GitHubRole(this, 'GitHubFooGooRole', {